Pushp1502/TriwebAPI-Learning/readme.md

 ## Learning_Languages

-HTML(HyperText Markup Language): Markup language used to create and structure content on the web
+HTML(HyperText Markup Language): Markup language, create and structure content.

-CSS(Cascading Style Sheets): A style sheet language used to describe the presentation and layout of web pages
+CSS(Cascading Style Sheets): Style sheet language used to describe the presentation.

-JavaScript: A programming language primarily used for interactive effects within web browsers
+JavaScript: Programming language primarily used for interactive effects

-ES2020(ECMAScript 2020): The ECMAScript standard, adding features like optional chaining and nullish coalescing
+ES2020(ECMAScript 2020): ECMAScript standard, adding features like optional chaining and nullish coalescing

-ES6(ECMAScript 2015): Update to JavaScript introducing features like classes, modules, arrow functions, and template literals
+ES6(ECMAScript 2015): Update to JavaScript introducing features like classes, modules, arrow functions.

-MySQL: Open-source relational database management system based on Structured Query Language-(SQL)
+MySQL: Open-source relational database management system based on SQL.

-MongoDB: NoSQL database known for its high performance, flexibility, and JSON-like document-oriented storage
+MongoDB: NoSQL database known for its high performance, flexibility.

-NodeJs: Runtime environment that allows JavaScript to be used on the server side to build scalable network applications
+NodeJs: Runtime environment that allows JavaScript to be used on the server side.

-TypeScript: Superset of JavaScript that adds static types, enhancing code quality and development
+TypeScript: Superset of JavaScript that adds static types, enhancing code quality.

-React: JavaScript library for building user interfaces, particularly single-page applications
+React: JavaScript library for building user interfaces, particularly.

-Programming: The process of designing and building executable computer software to accomplish specific tasks
+Programming: The process of designing and building executable computer software.